‘You’ll find out’: Trump’s answer on question of scope of plans for Greenland

 In a social media spree earlier on Tuesday, the US president launched an attack on the UK decision to cede sovereignty of the Chagos Islands, revealed messages from European leaders including Emmanuel Macron and posted images showing Greenland as US territory.

-Speaking later at a press conference, Mr Trump insisted he gets “along very well” with Prime Minister Sir Keir Starmer and the French president but revealed they had not spoken since his posts on Truth Social.
+Speaking later at a press conference, Mr Trump insisted he gets “along very well” with Prime Minister Sir Keir Starmer and the French president but revealed they had not spoken since his Truth Social posts.

 “They’ve got to straighten out their countries though: you look at London, it’s having a lot of problems and if you look at Paris, got a lot of problems.”

+He cited immigration and energy as the two “problems” he meant, criticising the use of wind turbines which he calls “windmills”.

-Mr Trump has threatened to hit the UK and other European allies with 10% tariffs from February 1 unless they agree to his purchase of Greenland and he has refused to rule out using military force to seize the island.
+Mr Trump has threatened to hit Britain and other European allies with 10% tariffs from February 1 unless they agree to his purchase of Greenland and he has refused to rule out using military force to seize the island.

 The US president has warned that Russia and China pose a national security risk from the Arctic and has claimed Denmark is incapable of protecting Greenland.

+Speaking to reporters on Tuesday, he pointed to his attendance at the World Economic Forum (WEF) in Davos, Switzerland, and said “we have a lot of meetings scheduled on Greenland” and “I think things are going to work out pretty well”.

-The FTSE 100 index in London fell, with similar declines in other European exchanges and the US.
+Markets fell in response to Mr Trump’s tariff threats, with the FTSE 100 index in London declining and similar drops in other European exchanges and the US.

+Sir Keir led a Cabinet discussion about the crisis while Bank of England governor Andrew Bailey warned the tensions would have consequences for global financial stability.

+“Market reactions have actually been more muted than we would have feared and expected,” Mr Bailey told MPs.

-In Downing Street, Sir Keir said there was a clear feeling among Nato members that more needs to be done to secure the Arctic.
+In Downing Street, the Prime Minister said there was a clear feeling among Nato members that more needs to be done to secure the Arctic.

 No 10 said that at the Cabinet meeting he “reiterated that Greenland’s future was a matter for Greenlanders and the Kingdom of Denmark, and that the prospect of tariffs imposed against allies by the US was wrong”.